simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 Key takeaways include:

-1. **Only designated OCAs can make original classification determinations**—typically agency heads and senior officials they delegate
+1. **Only designated OCAs can make original classification determinations** - typically agency heads and senior officials they delegate
 2. **Classification levels (Top Secret, Secret, Confidential) are determined based on potential damage to national security** from unauthorized disclosure
 3. **The classification process is governed by Executive Order 13526** and implementing regulations like the NISPOM and ITAR
 4. **Derivative classifiers apply existing classification decisions** but do not make original determinations